dataobservatory-eu/competition-data-observatory/content/authors/admin/_index.md

 highlight_name: false
 ---

-Big data and automation create new inequalities and injustices and has a potential to create a jobless growth.
-Our Economy Observatory is a fully automated, open source, open data observatory that produces new indicators from open data sources and experimental big data sources, with authoritative copies and a modern API.
+Our Competition Data Observatory is a fully automated, open source, open data observatory that produces new indicators from open data sources and experimental big data sources, with authoritative copies and a modern API.

-Our observatory is monitoring the European economy to protect the consumers and the small companies from unfair competition both from data and knowledge monopolization and robotization.
+Our observatory is monitoring the certain segments of the European economy, and develops tools for computational antitrust in Europe.
 We take a critical SME-, intellectual property policy and competition policy point of view automation, robotization, and the AI revolution on the service-oriented European social market economy.

 We would like to create early-warning, risk, economic effect, and impact indicators that can be used in scientific, business and policy contexts for professionals who are working on re-setting the European economy after a devastating pandemic and in the age of AI.
 We would like to map data between economic activities (NACE), antitrust markets, and sub-national, regional, metropolitian area data.